codenotary/immudb4j/README.md

 ### Standard Read and Write

-immudb provides standard read and write operations that behave as in a traditional key-value store i.e. no cryptographic verification is involved.
+immudb provides standard read and write operations that behave as in a standard key-value store i.e. no cryptographic verification is involved.
 Such operations may be used when validations can be postponed.